Fedege98/SlackNode/README.md

-To use this script, you will need to replace the placeholders with your own Slack access token, channel ID, and user ID.
-You can find your user ID by going to your profile on Slack and clicking "More" -> "Copy Member ID".
+Before running this script, make sure to install the Slack SDK by running npm install @slack/web-api in your project directory.

-When you run the script, it will prompt you to enter the message you want to send.
-Once you enter the message, it will send it to the specified channel and then send a private message to each member of the channel (excluding yourself) with the message coming from you personally.
+Replace 'YOUR_PERSONAL_ACCESS_TOKEN' with your personal access token and 'YOUR_SLACK_CHANNEL_ID' with the desired Slack channel ID.
+The message can be customized by changing the message variable.